Kunull/Writeups/docs/pwn.college/Program Security/Program Security - Shellcoding.md

                     └───────────────────────────┘
 ```

 When we leak out the canary in the first stage of the payload, we also leak out the store base pointer.
-However, this is the stored. base pointer of `main()` as we just discussed, and is of no use to us.
+However, this is the stored base pointer of `main()`, and is of no use to us.
 But, if we repeat the first stage of the payload, in the second invocation of `challenge()`, we will be able to leak out the base pointer of the first invocation.

 Since, we know the distance between the buffer and the stored base pointer, we can calculate the address of the first invocation's buffer.